johnny-builder/virtualizing-macOS-in-VMWare/README.md

 Make sure VMWare is closed, open up the Unlocker, if the directory is incorrect just fix it, hit `Patch` and give it some time.

 ### Step 2:
-After patching VMWare Player, open it up, hit `Create a New Virtual Machine`, `I will install the operating system later.`, `Apple Mac OS X`, select the version you got, give it a nice name, give it 80 GB of storage and make sure to hit `Store virtual disk as a single file`, `Customize hardware`, give it some ~[[GOGOL KROM FOOD]]~ RAM, give it 3 Processors, at New CD/DVD (SATA) add the macOS iso you got, `Close`, `Finish`.
+After patching VMWare Player, open it up, hit `Create a New Virtual Machine`

+`I will install the operating system later.`

+`Apple Mac OS X`, select the version you got, give it a nice name,

+give it 80 GB of storage and make sure to hit `Store virtual disk as a single file`

+`Customize hardware`

+give it some ~[[GOGOL KROM FOOD]]~ RAM

+give it 3 Processors

+at New CD/DVD (SATA) add the macOS iso you got,

+`Close`, `Finish`.

 ### Step 3:
 Now we need to update the .vmx file, open it up on notepad or any other text editor and add this at the end of the file: